Corey Bailey

 I’m using the term “copy” for this group because these files should be copied as

-that copy files in such a way that it requires the same software to read them again.
+software that copy files in such a way that it requires the same software to read

-Backup software often compresses the data, which can be useful for large volumes
+them again.
+Backup software often compresses the data, which can be useful for

-assures that anyone can read or play those files in the future, regardless of the
+your family history assures that anyone can read or play those files in the future,

 All your data on one drive?